 With all the twists and turns, and learning curves of the entertainment industry, Armah still didn't give up on it, instead he grew his management brand and independent label Undertaker Entertainment, also added a talent booking division, and took his talents to Los Angeles to tap into the TV and film industry.
 While in LA he secured two degrees from The Los Angeles Film School, while still DJing and writing music on the side.
 With a strong resume and long lists of resources, during his stay in LA he also worked with artists like Ginuwine, Kenny Lattimore, Teairra Mari, Eric Bellinger, Willie Taylor(Day26), Marques Houston, Q Parker(112) and many others, handling bookings, road management, and DJ duties.

 Continuing to build his management/label brand, Armah signed singing sensation Karlos Farrar, and they released his debut album in 2017 "A Karlos Farrar Story".
 Fast forward to 2020, with covid shifting the music industry, and the continued social injustice towards blacks in the US, Armah decided to dive into writing on a more deeper level, and on September 4, 2020 released the single "Am I Next" from his his mixtape 20 / 40 Take It Back (The Journey) that was released on November 6, 2020.
-The Mixtape takes you on his journey as a rapper, and gets you familiar with him as an artist, and prepares you for his debut album featuring singles like "Get That'" and "Hey", which was also recently released from the album, which is titled 20 / 40 Better Late Than Never, scheduled for a January 22, 2021 release.
+The edgy Mixtape takes you on his journey as a rapper, and gets you familiar with him as an artist, and introduces you to his debut album featuring singles like "Get That'" and "Hey", and the album was recently released on January 22, 2021,

 The journey truly continues, and Armah has a lot in store.
 Follow his new musical journey via @ArmahMusic on social media, and all music streaming platforms.

 "Armah is about to shake up the hip-hop scene with his grit and next level lyrics"